devforth/adminforth/adminforth/documentation/blog/2025-11-04-k3s-ec2-deployment/index.md

 ### All done!

-That's it, your application is deployed on Amazon EC2 and available on the Internet.
+Your application is now deployed on Amazon EC2 and available on the Internet.